Service Number 43848

 James Maurice Thirlwall was born in Kirk Deighton on the 19th December 1895, the son of James and Eleanor May Thirlwall.
 The family, including James Maurice was living in Kirk Deighton in 1901, having previously lived in Bilton.
 By 1911, the family had moved to Collingham, although James Maurice was not present on census night and we have not traced his whereabouts on that night.

 James Maurice Thirlwall's service record has not survived but from his medal roll we know he served in the Northumberland Fusiliers with a service number 32/306.
-He served in the 32nd, 13th, 20th, 18th and 14th Battalions of that regiment.
+He also served in the 32nd, 13th, 20th, 18th and 14th Battalions of that regiment.
 Around May 1917 he was injured; the Wetherby News reporting:

 After the war, James Maurice Thirlwall returned to Yorkshire and worked as a Railway Guard/Porter.
 He lived variously at Ripon and from 1926 until 1951 he appears on the electoral rolls at 18 Avenue Terrace, Starbeck, Harrogate.
 He appears on the 1939 register at the same address as a Railway Porter/Guard.
 In 1952 his name is on the electoral roll at Knaresborough Hospital on Stockwell Road, Knaresborough and he died there (11 Stockwell Road, Knaresborough) on the 19th November 1952.

 The Wetherby News 18/5/1917